 By Robin Allen MSPH, RDN, LDN

-If you missed the free webinar “High Impact Grocery Store Tours” presented by Maribel Alchin MBA, RD, LDN, the recording is posted at https://learn.extension.org/events/3067.
+If you missed the free webinar “High Impact Grocery Store Tours” presented by Maribel Alchin MBA, RD, LDN, you can view the recording here.
 Dietitians can earn 1 CEU by listening and completing the qualtrics evaluation.

 Below are some key points from the presenter and the participants:

 - Avoid the shop perimeter trap.
 There are healthy foods in the center isles, such as whole grains, legumes, and lower sodium products.

 - Smaller groups are better: try for about 10 people.

 - Know your audience!